Safe-Green™

 Material Citation | If use of this material results in a scientific publication, please cite the material in the following manner: Applied Biological Materials Inc, Cat.
 No. G108-G |

-Can SafeView Classic be a replacement for ethidium bromide?
-Can I do gel extraction with it? | |
+Can SafeView products be used in replacement of ethidium bromide? | |

-How does SafeView work and why is it not carcinogenic? | |
+How do SafeView products work and why are they not carcinogenic? | |

-abm's SafeView products contain fluorescent compounds that have a strong affinity to DNA and RNA nucleic acids.
-Once bound to nucleic acids, the compound fluoresces under specific wavelength of light which can then be visualized using a standard UV/Blue light imager.
-There may be some unknown effects of SafeView products that have not been documented in literature but these would also apply to popular SYBRSafe as well; however, SafeView products are not as carcinogenic as ethidium bromide. |
+SafeView™ products contain fluorescent compounds that have a strong affinity to nucleic acids.
+Once bound to a nucleic acid, the compound fluoresces under specific wavelength of light which can then be visualized using a standard UV/Blue light imager.
+There may be some unknown effects of SafeView™ products that have not been documented in literature but these would also apply to equivalent popular products such as SYBRSafe.
+However, SafeView™ products are not as carcinogenic as ethidium bromide. |

 How do I use SafeView products? | |

-Can the SafeView products differentiate double stranded vs single stranded nucleic acids? | |
+Can SafeView products differentiate between double stranded and single stranded nucleic acids? | |

 No, our SafeView products will bind to both double-stranded and single-stranded nucleic acids, albeit with lesser efficiency for single-stranded nucleic acid species.